symfony-cmf/symfony-cmf-docs/cookbook/using-a-custom-route-repository.rst

 Creating the route repository
 -----------------------------

-The route repository must implement the `RouteRepositoryInterface` and in addition should return instances of the Symfony Route class.
-The following class provides a simple solution using an ODM Repository.
-For the purpose of example we create the Symfony Route object and map the pattern to it directly.
+The route repository must implement the `RouteRepositoryInterface` The following class provides a simple solution using an ODM Repository.

-Why return multiple routes? .. @todo explain that here.

 .. code-block:: php